marcel-utz/MagRes-Back-to-work/preparations-B27-draft.md

 sanitised at this point, since they have not been handled in months.

 ### PPE Personal Protective Equipment
-The task consist in meking sure that all PPE equipment is in place, and easily accessible for anyone entering the lab.
+The task consists in making sure that all PPE equipment is in place, and easily accessible for anyone entering the lab.

 **Gloves.** There will be a strict glove and sanitation policy in place in the NMR labs.